dolphindb/Tutorials_EN/single_machine_cluster_deploy.md

 ### 3. Initial Configuration

 To start a cluster, we must configure the controller node and the agent node.
-The data nodes can be configured either in this initial stage or on the web interface after the cluster is started.
+The data nodes and compute nodes can be configured either in this initial stage or on the web interface after the cluster is started.

 #### 3.1.
 Controller Configuration

 Please make sure the number of nodes and the number cores per node do not exceed the limits set in the license file.
 Otherwise the cluster will not start properly.
-To check the limits please execute license() in DolphinDB single node mode.
+To check the limits please execute ``license()`` in DolphinDB single node mode.

 Go to the "server" subdirectory to create config, data, and log subdirectories.
 Users can also specify these subdirectories to other locations they see fit.